frenck/spook/documentation/labels.md

 You need to give at least one thing to change.
 A call with only a `label_id` is refused, so a misspelled parameter cannot pass for a successful update that quietly did nothing.

+Renaming a label to a name another label already carries is refused too, since Home Assistant keeps label names unique.
 :::

 :::{seealso} Example {term}`action <performing actions>` in {term}`YAML`